 The Oncology Segment Holds the Major Share in the Global Biosimilars Market

 The oncology segment is expected to hold the major share in the biosimilars market, and the high incidence of cancers worldwide is the major factor driving the growth of the studied market over the forecast period.
-According to the Globocan 2020, the incidence of new cancer cases was estimated to be 19,292,789 in 2020, with nearly 9,958,133 deaths due to cancers.
-Additionally, the new cancer incidence is estimated to reach 30.2 million by 2040, as per the International Agency for Research on Cancer (IARC).
+According to the International Agency for Research on Cancer 2020, the estimated number of new leukemia cases in 2020 was 474,519 globally.
+According to the same source, the disease also had significantly high mortality, with total global deaths of 311,594.

-In the COVID-19 era, nearly 88% of the cancer care centers faced challenges in delivering usual cancer care for many reasons, including precautionary measures, lack of personal protective equipment, and staff shortage as per the research article published in the JCO Global Oncology 2020.
+In the COVID-19 era, nearly 88% of the cancer care centers faced challenges in delivering usual cancer care for many reasons, including preventive measures, lack of personal protective equipment, and staff shortage, as per the research article published in the JCO Global Oncology 2020.
 Additionally, this impact was more pronounced in low-income countries.
-Therefore, COVID-19 is expected to hinder the number of cancer therapies offered to cancer patients, which indirectly is expected to impact the studied segment.
+Therefore, COVID-19 is expected to hinder the number of cancer therapies offered to cancer patients, indirectly impacting the studied segment.

-Additionally, the increasing research and development activities by key players focused on oncology, along with rising in FDA approvals, are expected to drive the studied market’s growth.
-For instance, in December 2020, Amgen received the US FDA approval for its RIABNI (rituximab-arrx), a biosimilar to Rituxan (rituximab), for the treatment of adult patients with non-Hodgkin's lymphoma, chronic lymphocytic leukemia, granulomatosis with polyangiitis, and microscopic polyangiitis.
-Thus, because of the aforementioned factors, the biosimilars market is anticipated to witness significant growth over the forecast period.
+Additionally, the increasing research and development activities by key players focused on oncology, along with rising FDA approvals, are expected to drive the studied market’s growth.
+For instance, in December 2020, Amgen received the United States Food and Drug Administration (USFDA) approval for its RIABNI (rituximab-arrx), a biosimilar to Rituxan (rituximab), for the treatment of adult patients with non-Hodgkin's lymphoma, chronic lymphocytic leukemia, granulomatosis with polyangiitis, and microscopic polyangiitis.
+Thus, because of the factors above, the biosimilars market is anticipated to witness significant growth over the forecast period.